Lindelani-3/news-classification-trend-analysis/README.md

 **Trend Identification:** Frequency of specific financial topics or keywords over time.

-**Geographical Distribution:** Number of articles and sentiment scores categorized by country or region.

 **Source Influence:** Engagement metrics (like shares, comments) of articles from different news sources.

-**Market Impact Analysis:** Correlation metrics between major news sentiments and stock market indices or currency values in Africa.

 ## Approach